SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Configuring_components/Template_Editor.md

 With the *Settings* pane to the right side of the preview, you can change the settings for the entire template and the different layers.
 The preview is then immediately updated according to the changes.

 - To modify the **template settings**, make sure no layers are selected.
-In the *Settings* pane, you can specify a number of pixels to which the width and/or height of the template will be fixed.
+In the *Settings* pane, you can specify the width and/or height of the template in pixels.

 - To modify the **layer settings**, make sure a layer is selected.
 In the *Settings* pane, you can adjust the following layer settings in three collapsible sections: